-- Be careful when handling food - make sure to cook all forms of meat and eggs thoroughly in order to prevent passing the virus on via your dinner.
+- Be careful when handling food - make sure to cook all forms of meat and eggs thoroughly in order to prevent passing the virus on via your meals.

 - Report concerns - tell your manager if you have come into contact with anyone who is showing signs of the virus.

 - Follow official advice - ignoring official health advice in times of crisis could put yourself and others at increased risk.

 - Don't panic - by taking sensible precautions and following advice, you can help contain the outbreak.

 Information for the public on the outbreak of coronavirus in China, including the current situation in the UK and information about the virus and its symptoms.